 - Check out quickly with just an email and password

-PayPal’s currency conversion rates stand at 3% above the base exchange rate and are not the best out there; in fact, they might even be the worst.
+Unfortunately, PayPal is known for its lousy currency conversion rates, which stand at 3% above the base exchange rate and might even be the worst on the market.
 Still, it’s convenient to use, and you probably already have an account.

-So, to conclude, Zelle isn’t available anywhere outside of United States, and you can’t transfer money abroad or receive it from someone internationally.
+Zelle not only isn’t available anywhere outside the United States, but it probably won’t ever be.
+That means you can’t transfer money abroad using Zelle or receive it from someone living outside the States.

-Unfortunately, Zelle isn’t available in the UK.
-But there are many other, even better alternatives.
-For example, there is the Starling digital bank that has free accounts.
-Then there are Moneze, Monzo, Wise, Curve, Wirex, and of course, Revolut.
+Although Zelle isn’t available in the UK, there are many other, even better alternatives.
+There is the Starling digital bank that has free accounts.
+Then there are also Monese, Monzo, Wise, Curve, Wirex, and of course, Revolut.

 Not to mention all the dedicated money transfer services already on our list that are also available in the UK.

-There’s no Zelle in Australia, but there is Beem it, an excellent app you can use to send and request money.
+Unfortunately, there’s no Zelle in Australia, but there is Beem it, an app you can use to send and request money.
 All the other apps from our list are also available, of course.

-Zelle isn’t available in India.
-It’s only available in the United States.
-There’s plenty of other options on the market, though.
-Some of them we mentioned in this Zelle international review.
+Zelle isn’t available in India, but even in India, there are plenty of other options on the market.
+Some of them we noted in this article as well.
 Those are Wise, WorldRemit, TransferGo, Currencyfair, and Remitly.

-Although Canada is a US neighbor, there’s no Zelle there as it’s only available in the United States to people with a US-based bank account.
-There are plenty of other Zelle alternatives, and one of them is the attractive digital bank called Koho.
+Even in Canada, which is a US neighbor, there’s no Zelle.
+There are plenty of other Zelle alternatives, though, and one of them is the appealing digital bank called Koho.